Ticks877/IPTracker/README.md

 ## Important notes

 IP geolocation is approximate.
 An IP address does **not** provide a person's exact home address, and VPNs, mobile networks, proxies and carrier NAT can make location information inaccurate.

+## EXTRA

+its called ip tracker because in main.py it has a good iptracker but in Tracker_v1.py it just has some extra tools